eternaldensity/Sandcastle-Builder/README.md

 - A little work on DQ but won't be ready for quite a while
 - Dragon Forge wasn't refreshed when upgrading with it
 - Unlock Buzz Saw if you have infinite glass storage space
+- Some changes to help prevent being stuck showing the wrong NewPix (from Glass Monuments) which in some cases was causing stuff to be flipped (for Minus) when it oughtn't be

 ## 3.289
 - Reduced Ninja Herder requirement (shouldn't have been so high)